Analysis | Pennsylvania, Michigan and Wisconsin still hold the keys to 2020

 So Biden and his advisers can find multiple options to assemble 270 electoral votes.
 And given the current state of play, a surge of Democratic votes across all those battlegrounds could produce an electoral landslide for the former vice president.
 But as Biden’s team calculates the odds, the most logical strategy for securing victory still runs through Pennsylvania, Michigan and Wisconsin.
 Everything else will be gravy.

 Trump has fewer paths to victory — perhaps just one, which is the same one that got him to the White House four years ago.
-At this point, it’s questionable whether he can to pick off a state that Clinton won in 2016.
+At this point, it’s questionable whether he can pick off a state that Clinton won in 2016.
 That means going through Pennsylvania, Michigan and Wisconsin becomes his only viable route to 270 — and that presumes he holds everything else.
-His advantage, though, is that if he doesn’t lose any of the other states he won four years ago, he would need only one of the three (and also wins in Maine’s Second Congressional District and all three congressional districts in Nebraska).
+His advantage, though, is that if he doesn’t lose any of the other states he won four years ago, he would need only one of the three (and also wins in Maine’s 2nd Congressional District and all three congressional districts in Nebraska).
 Biden would need all three if the rest of the map stays as it was in 2016.

 Neither camp is prepared to concede anything today.
-Trump is still looking to win over New Hampshire and Minnesota and Nevada, states that went to Clinton in 2016, though the odds don’t look good for him.
+Trump is still looking to win over New Hampshire, Minnesota and Nevada, states that went to Clinton in 2016, though the odds don’t look good for him.
 Biden has been holding his own in Florida, but that state slipped away from Clinton at the last minute four years ago.
 Biden should get a boost in Arizona from the strong campaign being run by former astronaut Mark Kelly, who has a lead over Republican Sen. Martha McSally.
-North Carolina is the closest of the three states Biden hopes to pick up, but its hardly a state his campaign can count on yet.
+North Carolina is the closest of the three states Biden hopes to pick up, but it’s hardly a state his campaign can count on yet.
 Some Democrats think Georgia is a better bet for Biden.
-That’s why the northern route currently looks more attractive.
+That’s why the northern route looks more attractive.

-In most of the recent elections, Pennsylvania, Michigan and Wisconsin ended up close to the national vote percentages — and for Democrats usually a bit above the national numbers because all three were part of the Democrats’ blue wall of states that were voting consistently for their nominees.
+In most of the recent elections, Pennsylvania, Michigan and Wisconsin ended up close to the national vote percentages — and for Democrats, usually a bit above the national numbers because all three were part of the Democrats’ blue wall of states that were voting consistently for their nominees.
 In 2016, all three slipped below Clinton’s national percentage and she fell short in all of them by a total of about 77,000 votes.

 Averages of public polls nationally give Biden a lead over Trump of about 10 points.
 But some Democrats are skeptical of those numbers, believing they may overstate college-educated White voters.
 They believe the national margin is closer to seven or eight points.
 But that still means Pennsylvania, Michigan and Wisconsin currently favor Biden by about that same margins, and that’s what public and private polls are showing.